Limit-Theory-Redux/ltheory/README.md

 ## Debugging in Visual Studio

-First, make sure that the CMake project is configured by running the steps above up to `python configure.py`.
+First, make sure that the CMake project is configured by running the steps above up to `cmake -B build`.

 Next, open the Visual Studio solution by navigating to `build/LTheory.sln` and opening it.
 Once the project has loaded, right-click the `lt` project in the Solution Explorer, then select "Set as Startup Project".